 Jonathan Ptak is a partner in the firm’s class action group.
 His practice focuses on class proceedings, professional liability defence and commercial litigation.
 He regularly appears before Courts at all levels in Ontario, including the Superior Court, Divisional Court and Court of Appeal.

-Jon has been recognized by Lexpert as a leading practitioner in class proceedings.
-He is counsel in class actions in a wide variety of areas, including product liability, employment law, public health, securities misrepresentation, pension matters, and Crown liability.
+Jon is recognized by Lexpert as a leading practitioner in class proceedings.
+He has also been appointed to sit on the Ontario Class Action Bench-Bar Liaison Committee.
+He has acted as counsel in a wide variety of class actions, involving product liability, medical implants, consumer protection, employment law (overtime class actions), public health (infectious disease outbreaks), securities misrepresentation, pension matters, Crown liability and other matters.

-He was lead counsel in Rosen v.
-BMO, which was the first overtime misclassification case to be certified in Ontario (and not overturned on appeal) and which subsequently settled.
-He is lead counsel in Papassay v.
-HMQ involving allegations about the Children’s Aid regime and a historic failure to make claims on behalf of Crown Wards for abuse they have suffered.
+He was lead counsel in Rosen v BMO, which was the first overtime misclassification case to be certified in Ontario (and not overturned on appeal), and was settled in 2016.
+He is also lead counsel in Papassay v HMQ involving allegations about the Children’s Aid system and a historic failure to make claims on behalf of Crown Wards for abuse they have suffered.

 In Jon’s professional liability defence practice, he has acted for lawyers, home inspectors, dentists, financial advisors and other professionals.
 His commercial litigation practice includes complex commercial disputes, pension litigation as well as other matters such as employment.